Eston College: History

 In 1997 the College Board of Directors appointed Todd Atkinson, as president.
-During Atkinson's time at FGBI there was significant campus development and a newly recognized desire to see the School move toward accreditation so it could offer degrees and transferable credit.
+During Atkinson's time at FGBI, there was significant campus development and a newly recognized desire to see the School move toward accreditation so it could offer degrees and transferable credits.

 In 1999 Lauren Miller was appointed president.
 During the 10 years that Lauren Miller was president FGBI changed its name to The Full Gospel Bible College in October 2005, and then again to Eston College in May 2007.
-The college started to grant Bachelor of Biblical Studies Degrees in 2000 offering diploma upgrades to previous graduates (see academics) and currently enrolled students a 4-year bachelors program.
-Miller guided the college through the eight-year accreditation process with the Association for Biblical Higher Education with the college receiving full 5 year initial accreditation in May 2007.
+The college started to grant Bachelor of Biblical Studies Degrees in 2000, offering diploma upgrades to previous graduates (see academics) and currently enrolled students in a 4-year bachelor's program.
+Miller guided the college through the eight-year accreditation process with the Association for Biblical Higher Education (ABHE) with the college receiving full 5-year initial accreditation in May 2007.

-In 2008, Brian Fuller was appointed president.
-Since then, the college has eliminated its debt and improved its facilities.
-Fuller guided the college through ABHE accreditation and in 2012 the college was given an ABHE recommendation for 10 years.
-New programs have been added under Fuller's presidency.
-GO Discipleship, introduced in 2009, credits students for Biblical Studies and ministry trips to the poor and disadvantaged.
-A program called Martyr's Life began in 2012, focusing on students learning first hand the gifts and offices of the Holy Spirit, such as evangelism, healing, the prophetic, etc. The Gideon's Call program, also created in 2012, focuses on the role of music ministry both inside and outside the church body.
-Finally, an IT program was added in 2013 where students enrolled in Biblical Studies can also learn how to manage media to further promote the gospel.

-In 2019, Brenda Frost was named the Interim President.
-The college was restructured, introducing "Learning Tracks" for all freshman students.
-Currently students can choose from three Tracks: Music, Evangelism and Prayer.